 If the person referred to above has not given a notice in terms of s 52(3), or the notice is not accompanied by an affidavit as required by s 52(5), then such person is not entitled to receive notice of the application for a forfeiture of property order in terms of s 59(2) and is not entitled to participate in the forfeiture proceedings.

 It is thus evident that the process leading to a forfeiture order commences at the preservation of property stage, where the application is brought ex parte.
-After the granting of the preservation of property order, a person who wishes to participate in the proceedings relating to the forfeiture of property application (the second stage) must give his or her notice to do so even before the PG elects to proceed with the second stage
+After the granting of the preservation of property order, a person who wishes to participate in the proceedings relating to the forfeiture of property application (the second stage) must give his or her notice to do so even before the PG elects to proceed with the second stage.

 Section 52(5) requires that the notice in terms of s 52(3) must be accompanied by an affidavit.
 The requirement of an affidavit with the notice of the intention to oppose appears to be unique to application proceedings.
 In the affidavit, the person must set out, amongst other things, the nature and extent of his or her interest in the property concerned; whether he or she admits or denies that the preserved property is an instrumentality or proceeds of unlawful activities; the facts on which he or she intends to rely in opposing the making of a forfeiture order, and the basis on which he or she admits or denies that the property is an instrumentality or the proceeds of unlawful activities.
 There is no forfeiture application before court at this stage, but the notice in terms of s 52(3) and the affidavit in terms of s 52(5) are part of the two stage forfeiture proceedings.